 If you are unable to get into an announced class, your name will remain on the waitlist and you will continue to get emailed class announcements until such time as you get confirmed into a class.

-If you would like to take the class privately, please read about Community Art of Living Mindfully and if you qualify contact us to get your name on the email list.
+If you would like to take the class privately, please read about Community Art of Living Mindfully and complete the mail list form to get your name on the email list.

 Schools and Workplaces:

 If you would like to arrange a private ALM course for your school or workplace, you are invited to contact us for more information and to discuss arranging a course time and location.

 Patient targeted classes are held in rented venues throughout Victoria and Courtenay.
 As class dates are established and confirmed, so too are locations.
 This information is then emailed to those on the wait list, who can then register for one of the announced classes.
 Please do not contact any announced venues with respect to our classes.
 Direct all questions to our administrator.

 Many of our groups are presented during daytime hours and thus may conflict with work responsibilities.

 The classes are funded through MSP and are classified group medical visits with a physician facilitator.